jkwill87/mapi/readme.md

 ## Handling a search gone awry

-Not all searches yield results; maybe you had a typo, maybe the data just isn't there, either way theres no need to fret, this can be handled gracefully using exception handling:
+Not all searches yield results; maybe you had a typo, maybe the data just isn't there, either way there is no need to fret, this can be handled gracefully using exception handling:

 ```python
 from mapi.exceptions import MapiNotFoundException